DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 NaiveNASlib uses [JuMP](https://github.com/jump-dev/JuMP.jl) to describe not only the size relations, but also the connections between individual neurons as a Mixed Integer Linear Program (MILP).
-Describing neuron relations with equality constraints turned out to give a quite declarative way of formulating the alignment problem and ensures that even extremely nested architectures stay aligned after mutation.
+Describing neuron relations with equality constraints turned out to give a nice declarative way of formulating the alignment problem and ensures that even deeply nested architectures stay aligned after mutation.

 While MILPs are known for being quite difficult it seems like the abundance of equality constraints creates a quite tight